rkalra1996/coda/README.md

 ## Coda Fullstack Hiring Challenge
-This project is the backend for the project https://coda-front-end.netlify.app/
+This project is the backend for the project https://coda-front-end.netlify.app/ Backend is already deployed on https://pacific-stream-42469.herokuapp.com and you can access the apis as mentioned below.
+However, note that this deployment will only be active for 2 weeks from the date 20 December, 2020.

 ## Details
 1. The project is developed on NestJS (library built on top of nodeJS)